Kashu7100/Qualia2.0/README.md

 Qualia is a deep learning framework deeply integrated with automatic differentiation and dynamic graphing with CUDA acceleration.
 Thanks to the define-by-run API, the code written with Qualia enjoys high modularity.

 ## Introduction
-David J. Chalmers, an Australian philosopher and cognitive scientist, onece argued that if a system reproduces the functional organization of the brain, it will also reproduce the qualia associated with the brain in the paper "[Absent Qualia, Fading Qualia, Dancing Qualia](http://consc.net/papers/qualia.html)."
+David J. Chalmers, an Australian philosopher and cognitive scientist, once argued that if a system reproduces the functional organization of the brain, it will also reproduce the qualia associated with the brain in the paper "[Absent Qualia, Fading Qualia, Dancing Qualia](http://consc.net/papers/qualia.html)."
 This library "Qualia" named after the series of arguments in philosophy of mind associated with the qualia, hoping for the creation of a system with subjective consciousness.

 ## Overview